replicatedhq/replicated-docs/docs/intro-replicated.md

 ### kots CLI

-Enterprise users can install and use the kots command-line interface (CLI) to manage and troubleshoot the application programmatically.
-The kots CLI interacts with the app manager.
+Enterprise customers can install and use the kots command-line interface (CLI) to manage and troubleshoot the application programmatically.
+The kots CLI interacts with the app manager and provides an alternative to using the admin console.
 For more information, see [Installing the kots CLI](/reference/kots-cli-getting-started).